 I haven’t posted to this blog in a long time.
-Partly it’s because I’ve been travelling a lot, and partly because I’ve been cooking old, familiar recipes instead of trying new ones.
+Partly it’s because I’ve been traveling a lot, and partly because I’ve been cooking old, familiar recipes instead of trying new ones.
 But mostly it’s just that I’ve gotten behind.
 I have a stack of recipes that I’ve cooked and keep meaning to blog about, but never seem to get to.
 And the longer I wait the less I remember.
 But last night I made a new recipe that’s definitely worth blogging about.
-It’s a moroccan-style tagine from the Angelica Home Kitchen cookbook by Leslie McEachern.
+It’s a Moroccan-style tagine from the Angelica Home Kitchen cookbook by Leslie McEachern.
 Derek and I have tried vegetarian (or at least meatless) tagines at Moroccan restaurants before, and never really cared for them.
 The broth is always a bit boring and the vegetables bland and overcooked.
-And the cous cous never really excites us.
+And the couscous never really excites us.
 I decided to try this tagine recipe because it didn’t look like what we’ve gotten in restaurants!
 There are lots of spices and not much broth.

 Ingredients for the spice mix:

 - 1.5 tsp. coriander seeds (originally 1 tsp.), toasted

 - 1/2 tsp. cumin seeds, toasted